EINSTAR 2 Wireless 3D Scanner Review: A Practical Choice for DIY Enthusiasts

 Even though my overall opinion is positive, there are still a couple of real downsides.

 The second issue is the one-year EXModel license.
 So far, I have not been able to get it to work.
-That has been frustrating, because software access is part of the value tied to the scanner.
+That has been frustrating because software access is part of the value tied to the scanner.
 I want to be fair about that.
 The scanner hardware and scan performance have still been strong for me, but the license issue is a real negative and worth mentioning.

-Final Thoughts
+Final Thoughts on the EINSTAR 2

 The reason I still feel positive about the EINSTAR 2 Wireless 3D Scanner comes down to the part that matters most: the actual scanning experience.